 Responsive ads are an attempt to at least in part, improve the performance of campaigns by bringing some automation into the testing of ad copy.
 This makes sense when you consider the immense scale of ads running globally on the two largest ad platforms today.
-When run alongside extended text ads, they should be populated with about one-third the strongest copy used in extended text ads, with the rest of the copy being new and perhaps untested.
+When run alongside extended text ads, they should be populated with about one-third of the strongest copy used in extended text ads, with the rest of the copy being new and perhaps untested.
 The Responsive ad will serve as a sort of split-testing machine, discovering the best of the new copy to serve with the known strong copy.

 The Chameleon-Class Ad Type

-This new variant of search and display ad is “responsive” in several ways.
+This new variant of search and display ads are “responsive” in several ways.
 They can adapt their size and form factor to display on more device types and search engine result pages.
 Responsive display ads can also render in native styles on web pages across display networks.

-Available ad display space varies by device type, size of the screen and is most significant for display ads.
+Available ad display space varies by device type, and size of the screen and is most significant for display ads.
 Responsive ads can adjust their size and form factor to fit into the “screen real estate” available.
 Responsive ads do this by adjusting their ad unit size, aspect ratio, and the number of fields of ad copy displayed.

 This allows them to have a greater reach, serving onto more device screens when compared to standard ads.
 Said another way, for a given ad auction and search engine results page (SERP), responsive ads can reach more device types and screen sizes than fixed format ads.

 How are responsive ads different?

 Compared to standard ads, responsive ads must be pre-configured with 2 to 5x the quantity of ad copy and media as compared to standard ads.
 As the ad platform serves different permutations of the ad copy and media, a machine learning process records the outcomes (click-through rates).
 This facilitates the automated discovery of which variants of ad copy which is generating the strongest click-thru-rate for a set of ad auction conditions and metadata.